stoeps13/connections-doc/source/connectors/enduser/r_files_prefs_and_policies_windows.md

 The following table shows preference and policy settings that control the behavior of the HCL Connections Desktop plug-in for Microsoft Windows.
 These registry values are not created during installation.
 You must create the keys/values as needed.
 If a key/value does not exist, the appropriate default is assumed.
 Setting values to anything other than the values listed in the table produces unpredictable results.

+!!! note
-**Note:** Note: For 64-bit computers, the registry settings are stored in HKLM/SOFTWARE/Wow6432Node/IBM instead of in HKLM/SOFTWARE/IBM \(used for 32-bit computers\).
+    Note: For 64-bit computers, the registry settings are stored in HKLM/SOFTWARE/Wow6432Node/IBM instead of in HKLM/SOFTWARE/IBM \(used for 32-bit computers\).

 |Key/SubKey:
  \(HKLM/SOFTWARE/IBM\) or